brianhigh/HW1_brian_high/dplyr_and_tidyr_demo.md

 ```

 ## Add id column to data table
-Add a column to keep track of the flower id.
+Using `mutate`, add a column to keep track of the flower id.

 ```r